yogeshchandrasekharuni/fast-agent/README.md

 ## Overview

-**`fast-agent`** lets you define, test and interact with Agents, Tools and Workflows in minutes.
+**`fast-agent`** lets you build and interact with Agents and Workflows in minutes.

-The simple declarative syntax lets you concentrate on the the Prompts, MCP Servers and Compositions to [build effective agents](https://www.anthropic.com/research/building-effective-agents).
+The simple declarative syntax lets you concentrate on composing your Prompts and MCP Servers to [build effective agents](https://www.anthropic.com/research/building-effective-agents).

-Compare Agents and MCP Server performance with different models, and seamlessly create mixed-model compositions.

-Quickly compare how different models perform at Agent and MCP Server calling tasks, and build mixed multi-model workflows using the best provider for each task.
+Mix and match models to optimize for each task and compare performance.
+Quickly evaluate how various models handle Agent and MCP Server calling tasks, then build multi-model workflows using the best provider for each component.

+### Agent Application Development

+FastAgent lets you interact with Agents during a workflow, enabling "warm-up" and diagnostic prompting to improve behaviour and refine prompts.

 ### Get started: